 5. If you’re uncomfortable using animal hide as a covering, fabric is an excellent alternative.
 Believe it or not, Medieval bindings used fabric if leather wasn’t available

-Fun fact: Medieval bindings can take on several forms (shown above) and do not require full coverings unless desired.
+Fun fact: Medieval bindings do not require full coverings unless desired.
 If the book has an exposed spine, it’s very important for the sewing and construction to be as neat and tidy as possible.

 I really hope you learned something new from this overview of the Medieval binding method.
 Good luck!